buaaliuming/Awesome-Resources-for-Scholarly-Big-Data/README.md

 ## Automatic Article Commenting: the Task and Dataset
 https://arxiv.org/pdf/1805.03668.pdf

-## PeerRead （code and dataset for  peer reviews dataset）
+## PeerRead （code and dataset for predict whether you paper will be accepted by top-tier venues）
 PearRead is a dataset of scientific peer reviews available to help researchers study this important artifact.
 The dataset consists of over 14K paper drafts and the corresponding accept/reject decisions in top-tier venues including ACL, NIPS and ICLR, as well as over 10K textual peer reviews written by experts for a subset of the papers.

 https://github.com/allenai/PeerRead